mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/classes/db-char-parm.md

 ## Remarks

-Represents a paramater for a Character type.
+Represents a parameter for a Character type.

 [//]: # ($$TODO: Complete the Remarks section.)